ShubhG24/ShubhG24/README.md

   Hey there
   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>
-I'm Shubham Gupta, a Masters student in Electrical and Computer Engineering (ECE) at Georgia Tech, specializing in Computer Systems and Software (CSS).
+I'm Shubham Gupta, a recent Master's graduate in Electrical and Computer Engineering (ECE) from Georgia Tech, with a focus in Computer Systems and Software.

 <br> </br>

-- 👯 I’m looking to collaborate on projects in the field of ML, SWE, and Cloud Computing.
-- 📫 Contact: <a href="mailto:shub01gupta@gmail.com"> Email </a>
+💡 Interests: Software Engineering, Machine Learning and Cloud Computing 🤝 Open to Collaborations: I'm actively looking to collaborate on projects in ML, SWE, and Cloud Infrastructure 📬 Contact: <a href="mailto:shub01gupta@gmail.com"> Email </a>

 <div id="badges" align="center">